deepwavedigital/gr-wavelearner/README.md

 &nbsp;
 ### Dependencies:
-  - **TensorRT** (v3.0 to v4.0) [1]
+  - **TensorRT** (v3.0+) [1]
     - **NVIDIA Jetson TX2** - If using the the NVIDIA Jetson TX2, TensorRT is already included with Jetpack so you may skip this section.

     - **Computer with GPU card** -  you have two options for this dependency:
         1. Use the NVIDIA Docker - [TensorRT Release 18.08](https://docs.nvidia.com/deeplearning/sdk/tensorrt-container-release-notes/rel_18.08.html)
         2. Install TensorRT and its dependenices: CUDA and cuDNN.
-This package has only been tested with the .deb packages (TensorRT 4.0 + CUDA 9.0).
+Most of the testing with this package has occured using the .deb packages (TensorRT 4.0 + CUDA 9.0).
 Any other method of installation may work but will require you make sure the software sees all the dependencies.
 This software has been tested with the following packages (installed in this order):
             - [cuda-repo-ubuntu1604-9-0-local_9.0.176-1_amd64.deb](https://developer.nvidia.com/cuda-90-download-archive)
             - [libcudnn7-dev_7.3.1.20-1+cuda9.0_amd64.deb](https://developer.nvidia.com/rdp/cudnn-download)
             - [nv-tensorrt-repo-ubuntu1604-cuda9.0-ga-trt4.0.1.6-20180612_1-1_amd64.deb](https://developer.nvidia.com/nvidia-tensorrt-4x-download)